How to Write a Cover Letter for a Junior Developer Job

 It avoids filler and keeps the focus on role fit.

-11. Example junior developer cover letter
+12. Example junior developer cover letter

 Here is a complete example for a junior backend developer role.

+Hi Hiring Team, I am interested in the Junior Backend Developer position because it matches the type of work I have been focusing on in my recent projects: building Java/Spring Boot APIs, working with PostgreSQL, and connecting backend logic to user-facing application workflows.
+In one recent full-stack project, I built a job application tracker with Java/Spring Boot, React, and PostgreSQL.
+I implemented REST API endpoints for saving job posts, updating application statuses, and managing profile data, then connected those endpoints to frontend views.
+That experience maps closely to the API and database work described in your posting.
 Although I am early in my professional development career, I have been building practical experience through projects that require more than following tutorials.
 I have worked on data modeling, validation, error handling, and making features usable from both the frontend and backend side.
 I am interested in this role because it would let me continue growing in backend development while contributing to real product features.
+Thank you for considering my application.
+I would be happy to discuss how my project experience and technical direction fit the role.
+Best, Alex

 This example is not flashy.